dmaciejewski1/CloneEngine/README.md

 # CloneEngine
-A simple tool for cloning database tables; from Postgres into Oracle
+A tool for cloning database tables; from Postgres into Oracle

 ### Summary:
   - Cast one or multiple tables (from a Postgres source) as comparable Oracle